philipmoffatt/Rasterizing-gridMET-HYSPLT/README.md

 print(paste('Meteorology argument is:', args[2]))
 print(paste('Processed data directory argument is:', args[3]))

-# simple for loop that takes in each row of the provided locations_in df
+# simple for-loop that takes in each row of the provided locations_in df
 out = for(i in 1:nrow(locations_in)){
     H = locations_in[i,]
     start_time = Sys.time() # log when the model process initiates